fomightez/pmc_id_converter_demo-binder/README.md

 I use Jupyter Notebooks here with some code to demonstrate how easy it is to use and how you can combine `pmc_id_converter` use in with Python coding and Jupyter convenience to more easily mine or collect information you need about scientific references at PubMed Central and PubMed.

+## IMPORTANT NOTE ABOUT PLAYING NICE WITH the NCBI API Service:

+You should remember to use your actual email address when using it in production.

+When installed via `pip` it doesn't prompt you to set email.
+If you are using this to do a lot you should clone [suqingdong's original repo for pmc_id_converter from here](https://github.com/suqingdong/pmc_id_converter) and edit the code to set the email to your email to consider NCBI.

 ## Attribution